Have you had any experience with the Jan-Pro franchise (or similar company)? Please share a comment below.

-I purchased a franchise with Jan Pro in Northern New Jersey.
+I purchased a franchise with Jan Pro.
 I’ve been with them for almost a year.
 My husband had to go there and threaten them to get the first account.
 I had to hound them for months to get the second one.
 They keep giving me accounts where the people are pissed off and it takes us months to get them where we want them.
 They still have to give me one more account and I will hound them until they do.

 By the way did I mention that even after you get all your account you will sill not make enough money because you WILL have to pay someone to help with the cleaning since they seem to bid extremely low so by the time you finish paying the royalty fees and your employees, you don’t have any money left to even buy yourself a soda.
 Personally I think its a scam.
 They most probably charge more to the client that what they led us to believe.

 I have no one to blame but myself for not fully researching this before buying into it.
 Oh well live and learn.
-For anyone out there thinking on doing business with the Jan Pro in Northern New Jersey.
+For anyone out there thinking on doing business with the Jan Pro.
 Think twice.
 One lady took the manager and pinned him to the wall (she got her money back)

 we purchased a franchise a little over one year ago.
 We received accounts from another franchisee as you state for people who are not happy.
 They are suppose to fill the franchise within 120 days according to our franchise agreement or return the franchise fee.
 After one year we only were half full.